james2doyle/ohdoylerules.com/content/tricks/openssl-passwd-without-prompt.md

-/*
+---
-Title: OpenSSL Passwd Without Prompt
+Title: "OpenSSL Passwd Without Prompt"
-Description: How to use the openssl passwd without a confirm prompt
+Description: "How to use the openssl passwd without a confirm prompt"
-Date: 2016-11-22
+Date: "2016-11-22"
-Category: Tricks
+Category: "Tricks"
-Template: post
+Template: "post"
-Keywords: openssl, prompt, passwd, password, confirm, stdin, stdout, pipe, auth */
+Keywords: ["openssl", "prompt", "passwd", "password", "confirm", "stdin", "stdout", "pipe", "auth"]
+---

 Have you ever wanted to generate a password using the `openssl passwd` command, but didn't want the prompt?